cbrake/wifi-browser/README.md

 Setup on BeagleBone Black
 -------------------------

+* get a wifi adapter for the BBB.
+This one works: http://www.adafruit.com/products/814
 * update BBB to known software (this may not be required)
     * download images from:
         * https://s3.amazonaws.com/angstrom/demo/beaglebone/BBB-eMMC-flasher-2013.06.20.img.xz (from http://beagleboard.org/latest-images)